Marketing, advertising and PR Career Guide

 Develop your own website

 Someone who has set up their own website and developed an understanding of some of the tools of the trade such, as SEO (search engine optimisation), web analytics and content management systems, will have an advantage over those who have not – graduate recruiters prize evidence of students using their initiative to prepare for their chosen career.
-Many of the relevant tools are available online and you can learn them for free, for example Facebook MediaSocial Media ExaminerNeil Patel, and Razor Social.
+Many of the relevant tools are available online and you can learn them for free, for example Facebook MediaSocial Media ExaminerNeil Patel, and Razor Spire.
 What is more, in creating your own website you can demonstrate your creativity through your written and copywriting skills.

 Be active online